wavybaby5280/js-genai_wavy/api-report/genai-node.api.md

     // Warning: (ae-forgotten-export) The symbol "WebSocketFactory" needs to be exported by the entry point index.d.ts constructor(apiClient: ApiClient, auth: Auth, webSocketFactory: WebSocketFactory);
     connect(params: types.LiveConnectParameters): Promise<Session>;
+    // Warning: (ae-forgotten-export) The symbol "LiveMusic" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    readonly music: LiveMusic;
 }

 // @public